“The great white buffalo comin’ around to make a final stand”

 Listen to the More Recipes About Music & Food Spotify Playlist

-Can we separate the art from the artist in this woke era?
+Can we separate the art from the artist in this Woke era?

 Mind you, this was decades before I would ultimately discover Michigan rock stars like Nugent and Kid Rock were actually far-right conservatives.
 (To be honest, I have become a bit more conservative with age but still consider myself a liberal-leaning moderate.)
-To be fair, there are some KILLER ’70s rock tracks on The Nuge’s first few albums.
+To be fair, there are some killer ’70s rock tracks on The Nuge’s first few albums.
 “Stranglehold” from his self-titled debut and Double Live Gonzo.
 The classic rock staple of the title track from Free-For-All.
 Hell, even the now cringe-worthy “Cat Scratch Fever” is still a great dude rock anthem.
 So, can I, after all these decades, separate the music from the politically vile (in my humble opinion) man?
 Sure, why not.
 I don’t actively seek out Nugent songs, but if they appear in a classic rock playlist I don’t skip them either.

-Which brings me to the inspiration for this dish’s name.
+This brings me to the inspiration for this dish’s name.
 Technically, The Amboy Dukes was Nugent’s band.
 He founded it and was the nucleus throughout its existence.
-The Dukes ultimate morphed into Nugent’s backing band becoming Ted Nugent and The Amboy Dukes.
+The Dukes ultimately morphed into Nugent’s backing band becoming Ted Nugent and The Amboy Dukes.
 There is a live recording of “Great White Buffalo” on the Double Live Gonzo album, but it does not hold a candle to the original Dukes version.
 “Great White Buffalo” is an interesting look back at The Nuge’s early political mindset.
 While it clearly demonstrates his belief hunting should be for food and herd conservation, it’s the “But then came the white man / With his thick and empty head / He couldn’t see past the billfold” that kind of causes cognitive dissonance with today’s Nugent.
-Then again, we all change politically over time, even Michigan based former guitar gods.
+Then again, we all change politically over time, even Michigan-based former guitar gods.

-I relatively certain Mr. Nugent would not be pleased with a vegetarian take on Buffalo Chicken being named after one of his songs, but such is life!
+I relatively certain Mr. Nugent would not be pleased with a vegetarian/vegan take on Buffalo Chicken being named after one of his songs, but such is life!
 This is the logical next step in my cauliflower obsession the started with Cauliflower Dreamin’.
 Cauliflower is sort of the vegetable version of tofu: fairly bland on its own but a great base for taking up flavors.
 I usually have a supply of cauliflower taco crumbles in the fridge, but a recent craving for some buffalo chicken salad had me wondering if I could swap out the chicken for cauliflower and make a vegetarian dish.